 Now we’re on the home stretch.
 Turn left and aim for the path between the green area past the Momument to Victor Emmanuel the 2nd, and the big catholic church (Santa Maria di Loreto).
 You will see a tall, intricately decorated column.

 This is Trajan’s column.
 Trajan was a Roman emperor from 98 to 117AD, and the column was erected to celebrate a great military victory (the Dacian wars).
 You can see the story of the campaign in the carvings, with the Emperor the recurring figure.
 The column is 35 meters tall (including the plinth) and 4 meters in diameter, but the really cool thing (I think so, anyway) is that it’s hollow!
 There’s an internal staircase that leads to the top.
 See the little holes?
 They provided light to the stairs inside.
-It’s also a memorial, Trajan’s ashes are buried under the column.
+It’s also a memorial, Trajan and his wife’s ashes are buried under the column.

 You used to be able to climb the column, but with so many tourists visiting Rome every year (over 12 million every year!), it was just too much wear and tear on it, so they closed it off a few years back.